How to Grow and Care for Croton Plant (Codiaeum variegatum) Indoors

 Light Requirements

-Croton Plants grow best in bright light with some direct morning or evening sunlight to enhance the leaf colors.
+Croton Plants grow best in bright light with 4-6 hours of direct morning or late evening sunlight to enhance the leaf colors.
+Keep it away from hot midday sunshine to avoid loss of leaf color.

-Avoid moving the Croton Plant to a new location before acclimating it as it can cause it to drop all its leaves.
+Crotons can grow outdoors too.
+Avoid moving the plant to a new location before acclimating it as it can cause it to drop all its leaves.
+Move it gradually to a brighter spot every day over a period of 2 weeks.

-Codiaeum variegatum can also grow under grow lights where the natural light is not sufficient.
+Codiaeum variegatum may also be grown under grow lights where the natural light is not sufficient.
 Check out these full spectrum grow lights on Amazon.

 Temperature and Humidity

-Average warmth with a minimum of 150C is ideal for Croton Plant.
-Keep it away draughts and don't expose them to low temperatures as the leaves may get brown edges or drop and the plant may die.
+Average warmth of 18-270C is ideal for Croton Plant.
+Keep it away drafts and don't expose them to low temperatures as the leaves may get brown edges or drop and the plant may die.

 Regularly clean the leaves by damp-wiping with a soft cloth to get rid of dust and discourage pest infestation.